lr8soft/zhumora/TECHNICAL.md

 - `powerpoint_presentation`
 - `pdf_document`

-When the latest request directly reads, creates, or changes an Office artifact, the runner selects the matching route, removes unrelated execution tools such as `bash`, `write`, and `edit` from that run, and requires a tool call until the matching Office tool has been attempted.
-Explicit requests to write source code or scripts are excluded from artifact routing.
-Recent conversation context keeps the route active for follow-ups such as "make the colors brighter."
+The four tools are registered as ordinary built-ins in the composition root and are additive: they never remove, hide, or otherwise affect other tools (`officeTools.test.ts` asserts this explicitly).
+Each tool validates the file extension and is classified `safe` for reads and `normal` for writes/edits.
+The implementation lives in `src/main/tools/office.ts`, which exposes a single `executeOffice` entry point consumed by the four thin format-specific handlers.

 The format-specific schemas use `create_or_replace` for complete artifact writes.
 Internally it maps to the Office implementation's `create` action.
-The legacy generic `office` handler remains available to direct callers and tests but is not registered as a model-facing tool.

 Word, PowerPoint, and PDF creation accept the same five high-level visual templates (`modern_blue`, `dark_tech`, `warm_minimal`, `forest`, or `corporate`)